addap/egalax-rs/Readme.md

 ## File Structure

-- `c_src/` - C files to test some libc/kernel APIs.
 - `dis/` - Ghidra project to disassemble the manufacturer's eGTouchD driver.
 - `logs/` - Various log outputs which are discussed below.
 - `Guide/` - Resources from the manufacturer.
-PDFs which describe the the monitor and a raw binary protocol of the touchscreen.
+PDFs which describe the the monitor and a protocol of the touchscreen.
            Though, our monitor actually uses a different protocol as discussed below.
 - `linux_config/` - Config files to automatically start the driver when the USB cable is plugged in.
-- `media/` - Resources for the calibration tool.
+- `workspace` - Code for the driver.

 ## Background
-We had an old iiyama ProLite T1930S monitor with an integrated touchscreen lying around which we didn't know how to use.
+At the student council we had an old iiyama ProLite T1930S monitor with an integrated touchscreen lying around which we didn't know how to use.
 There was probably a driver of the manufacturer that we could install, but wanting to learn more about Linux I decided to write our own userspace driver for it.

 A *userspace driver* is a driver that runs as a normal user program, interacting with kernel APIs to implement the driver behavior.
 I decided on this approach as there is less danger of breaking things and we can use any language that can do system calls.
 Devices like mice, keyboards and touchscreens are collectively referred to as *human interface devices* (HID) and they are handled by the Linux [input subsystem](https://docs.kernel.org/input/input.html) which contains a generic usbhid driver that applies to many input devices.
 For userspace drivers the system exposes [uinput](https://docs.kernel.org/input/uinput.html) which allows creating and controlling virtual input devices.

-HID devices (yes, like ATM machine, sue me) communicate events (e.g. "button X was pressed") via binary messages called *HID reports* whose  schema is described by *HID report descriptors*.
+HID devices (yes, like ATM machines, it just sounds better) communicate events (e.g. "button X was pressed") via binary messages called *HID reports* whose  schema is described by *HID report descriptors*.
-In general, the usbhid driver's job is to convert HID reports into Linux input events, which it knows how to do by first parsing the corresponding HID report descriptor for the device.
+In general, the usbhid driver's job is to convert HID reports into Linux input events.
+It knows how to do this by first parsing the corresponding HID report descriptor for the device.

 Since we want to write our own driver we use the kernel's [hidraw interface](https://docs.kernel.org/hid/hidraw.html) to get access to the original HID reports.
-Below is a summary of how a generic HID device works compared to how we plan to treat the touchscreen.
+Below is a summary of how a generic HID device with a kernel driver works compared to how we plan to treat the touchscreen.

 <table>
 <tr>